SWA has over 170 partners, divided into five constituencies to ensure balanced representation of different WASH stakeholders.

-Sanitation and Water for All has a simple structure – a high-level Chair, a Steering Committee led by an Executive Chair, Partners themselves and a small Secretariat.
+Sanitation and Water for All has a simple structure – a high-level Chair, a Steering Committee led by an Executive Chair, the partners divided into five constituencies, and a small Secretariat.

 Partners lead SWA.
 The makeup of the partnership reflects the diverse nature of the stakeholders in the WASH sector, and partners include governments, multilateral and intergovernmental organizations, development banks, academia and civil society organizations.